learn-nomad-consul/demo-stack/README.md

 ## Run

-### Very first time
-We'll bake the custom image that will be used for every VM.
+We'll use the same custom baked image for every VM.

-It uses the "hashicorp/bionic64" (it's an ubuntu) and installs on it
+It's based on the "hashicorp/bionic64" (it's an ubuntu) image and installs on it
 - consul
 - cni-plugins (used by consul connect)
 - nomad
 - terraform

 ```
 vagrant plugin install vagrant-cloudinit